opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 </div>

-# Plot - Heat map
+### Plot - Heat map

-Let us plot the data as Heat map to generate a pattern of missing and non-missing values.
+Let us plot the data as Heat map to visualise the pattern of missing and non-missing values.

 Here you go...!!!

 We have an interactive plot with row index on x-axis and columns on y-axis.
-We can hover over the plot to see the column, row index and if the missing index which tells if the data is missing or not.
+We can hover over the plot to see the column, row index and the missing index which tells if the data is missing or not.

-> Missing value of 0 indicates data is missing and 1 indicates data as not.

 <!-- Gist: Plot Heat map -->
 <script src="https://gist.github.com/opendatavis/48b37ed6e3140c6202daea7e90d25668.js"></script>

 <!-- Plotly java script -->
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>

+> Missing value of 0 indicates data is missing and 1 indicates data as not.

 <!-- HTML: Plotly chart  -->